 ★ Accompanying documents

-- Layout diagram of location or zone where the shooting is to take place
+- Layout diagram of location or zone where the shoot is to take place

-- Materials that explain in detail the methodand configuration of how the shooting is to be conducted (plans, diagrams, etc.)
+- Materials that explain in detail the method and configuration of how the shoot is to be conducted (plans, diagrams, etc.)

-- Information on the situation of the road and any other roads in the vicinity where the shooting is to take place
+- Information on the situation of the road and any other roads in the vicinity where the shoot is to take place

-※The required items and contents for accompanying documents differs depending on the traffic situation and other road usage conditions, please consult with the police department that has jurisdiction over the shooting area.
+※The required accompanying documents differ depending on the traffic situation and other road usage conditions.
+Please consult with the police department that has jurisdiction over the shoot area.

-Submit necessary documents to the traffic division of the local police department that has jurisdiction over the shooting area with commission fee.
-It costs about ￥3,000 per one application.
+Submit the necessary documents to the traffic division of the local police department that has jurisdiction over the shoot area with the commission fee.
+It generally costs about￥3,000 per application.

 4.Go and Pick up the Permit

-Depending on circumstances, TLB staff will accompany the film crew on a set on the day of filiming.
+Depending on the circumstances, TLB staff may accompany the film crew on a set on the day of filming.

-Road use permits will be issued within 3 to 5 days after the submission.
-The permits must be carried and be presented on demand on the day of shooting.
+Road use permits will be issued within 3 to 5 days after submission of documents.
+The permits must be carried and able to be presented on demand on the day of the shoot.